bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

 number of CPUs and GPUs to be used, and the location (i.e., directory path) to the workspace which is used to save intermediate and final results.
+The required fields are highlighted with orange borders.
 Detailed descriptions of the arguments are provided in the following table.